Alex-Genovese/floatversion/README.md

 Single scripts can add the compact function in a simple copy and paste operation which is ready to go.

 In larger projects, the required extra space for the full function won't notice and you will have verbose mode ready built in.

+Either of the functions can be copied by simply opening the `floatversion` script in a text editor.

 The full version is named differently inside the standalone script to enable easy separation.
 When pasting the full version, it should be renamed to `floatversion`, the same as with the compact one.